-Temperature Compensated Crystal Oscillators give much tighter frequency stabilities than standard clock oscillators.
+Temperature Compensated Crystal Oscillators (TCXOs) give much tighter frequency stabilities than standard clock oscillators.
 The frequency over temperature change of the quartz crystal is internally monitored and compensated for using a similar process to that used inside a VCXO.
 As a result the frequency change seen on the output is significantly reduced.
 Some temperature compensated voltage controlled crystal oscillators also give a further fine tuning function to allow the customer to make changes to the output frequency while the circuit is active.

 IQD uses the code TCXO to denote our temperature compensated quartz crystal oscillator part numbers and the code TVXO to denote our temperature compensated quartz crystal oscillators with additional voltage control function within our part numbers.

 The electrical parameters are given on the specification to facilitate the correct circuit design.
 Further guidance can be found in the Application Notes chapter of this book.
 Our Application Support team can also provide assistance if required; please contact one of our sales offices for this support.